How much are Wedding Flowers?

 This is the tricky part, and we aim to be clear and transparent.
 Just like our couples, there is no standard or average; everyone is unique.
 However, we can provide some ballpark figures to help you plan a realistic budget.

-For the typical bridal party—brides, bridesmaids, groomsmen, buttonholes, etc.—expect to spend between £500 and £800.
+For the typical bridal party or "Personal essentials"—brides, bridesmaids, groomsmen, buttonholes, etc.—expect to spend between £395 and £800.

 An intimate wedding with 40 guests generally costs around £1,500.